 - Support Leadership Development activities and the Improving Patient Care initiative.

-The target audience of the CSC continuing education program is the health care team that provides services at I/T/U facilities across the United States.
-This team includes physicians, nurses, pharmacists, physician assistants, advanced practice nurses, and all other health professionals.
-When appropriate, patients and communities will be involved in the learning experience.
-The target audience for activities sponsored for other Federal agencies will be similar.
+The target audience of the CSC continuing education program is the interprofessional healthcare teams that provide services at I/T/U facilities across the United States.
+This team includes physicians, nurses, pharmacists, physician assistants, advanced practice nurses, social workers, psychologists, and all other health professionals.
+When appropriate, patients, health profession students, and communities will be involved in the planning and learning experience.
+The target audience for activities provided for other Federal agencies will be similar.

 Types of Activities